galaxyproject/galaxy-hub/src/support/commercial/index.md

   * Based in Bengaluru, Karnataka, India, and is available globally (and "ready to travel!")

 * **[Intero Life Sciences](https://www.galaxyinformatics.com/training)**
   * Offers a certification program for those seeking verified expertise in [Galaxy Enterprise](https://www.galaxyinformatics.com/).
-Based in North Carolina, United States.
+Based in North Carolina (US Headquarters) and Freiburg, Germany (EU Headquarters)

 * **[Noor Biotechnologies Ltd.](/src/teach/trainers/index.md#noor-biotechnologies-ltd)**
   * Based in Malaysia and Saudi Arabia.
 We are available to train around the world.